Grimm-Reaperr/GripAI----V3/README.md

 Real-Time User Guidance for Hand Measurement:

 1) Ensure your laptop or webcam is stable.
 A fixed camera ensures consistent scaling and accurate measurements.
 2) Avoid excessive brightness, glare, or shadows.
 Use soft, even lighting for accurate hand detection.
 3) Keep your palm and fingers directly facing the camera.
 Avoid tilting, as angles can affect measurement accuracy.

-  4)For accurate scaling, place your hand close enough to the camera so that it nearly fills the box without crossing the edges.
+4) For accurate scaling, place your hand close enough to the camera so that it nearly fills the box without crossing the edges.

-  5)Stay still during the countdown.
+5) Stay still during the countdown.
 Movement can cause inaccurate readings or cancel the capture.

-  6)To ensure accurate hand measurement, use a clean background, like a plain wall or desk, to avoid detection confusion.
+6) To ensure accurate hand measurement, use a clean background, like a plain wall or desk, to avoid detection confusion.

 ## How to Run